HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 ### <span style="color:silver"> 3.1.1 </span> Getting Started with PDDI CDS
 {:.no_toc}

-The words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, AND OPTIONAL are used as defined [*"Key words for use in RFCs to Indicate Requirement Levels".*](https://tools.ietf.org/html/rfc2119) S. Bradner.
+The words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, AND OPTIONAL are used as defined [*"Key words for use in Request for Comment (RFC) to Indicate Requirement Levels".*](https://tools.ietf.org/html/rfc2119) S. Bradner.
 IETF.
 March 1997.
 Best Current Practice.

 ### <span style="color:silver"> 3.1.2 </span> What You Will Need